jihunhwang/jihunhwang.github.io/_pages/links.md

 </li>

 <li>
-  <a href="https://www.iacr.org/authors/tikz/">TikZ for Cryptographers</a>: a goldmine of cryptography-related figures, ranging from hash functions to garbled circuits.
+  <a href="https://www.iacr.org/authors/tikz/">TikZ for Cryptographers</a>: Goldmine of cryptography-related figures, ranging from hash functions to garbled circuits.
   </li>

 <li>